 - Implement a hazard mitigation program that will minimize danger to the WUI based on Ready, Set, Go; Firewise; Fuels Management; and Fire Adapted Communities.

-- Utilize and inforce reservation wide burn permit systems
+- Utilize and enforce reservation wide burn permit systems

 - Raise public awareness regarding human caused fires